Introduction

 Besides metadata that we do provide, Ecotone provides additional metadata that we can use whenever needed, like Message Id, Correlation Id, Timestamp etc.

 Ecotone take care of automatic Metadata propagation, no matter if execution synchronous or asynchronous.
-Therefore we can easily access any given metadata in targeted Message Handler, and also in resulting sub flows like Event Handlers.
-This make it really easy to carry any additional information, which can not only be used in first executed Message Handler, but also in any flow triggered later.
+Therefore we can easily access any given metadata in targeted Message Handler, and also in any sub-flows like Event Handlers.
+This make it really easy to carry any additional information, which can not only be used in first executed Message Handler, but also in any flow triggered as a result of that.

-This Event Handle will be automatically triggered when related Event will be published.
-As we mentioned at the beginning of this introduction, communication happen through Message Channels, and it's really easy to switch code from synchronous to asynchronous.
-For that we would simply state that this Handler should be asynchronous:
+As we mentioned at the beginning of this introduction, communication happen through Message Channels, and thanks to that it's really easy to switch code from synchronous to asynchronous execution.
+For that we would simply state that given Message Handler should be executed asynchronously:

-Now before this Event Handler will be executed, it will land in Asynchronous Message Channel named "async" first.
+Now before this Event Handler will be executed, it will land in Asynchronous Message Channel named "async" first, and from there it will be consumed asynchronously by Message Consumer (Worker process).

-There maybe multiple Event Handlers subscribing to same Event Message.
-We can easily imagine that some of them may fail and things like retries become problematic (As they may trigger successful Event Handlers for the second time).
-That's why Ecotone deliver a copy of the Message to each related Event Handler.
+There maybe situations where multiple Asynchronous Event Handlers will be subscribing to same Event.
+We can easily imagine that one of them may fail and things like retries become problematic (As they may trigger successful Event Handlers for the second time).
+That's why Ecotone introduces Message Handling isolation, which deliver a copy of the Message to each related Event Handler separately.
 As a result each Asynchronous Event Handler is handling it's own Message in full isolation, and in case of failure only that Handler will be retried.

-If we are using Eloquent, Doctrine ORM, or Models with our storage implementation, we could push this even further and send the Command directly to our Model.
+If we are using Eloquent, Doctrine ORM, or Models with custom storage implementation, we could push our implementation even further and send the Command directly to our Model.

 We are marking our model as Aggregate, this is concept from Domain Driven Design, which describe a model that encapsulates the business logic.